The Information (website)

-The Information, legally the Lessin Media Company, is an American technology industry-focused business publication headquartered in San Francisco.
+The Information, legally the Lessin Media Company, is an American technology industry–focused business publication headquartered in San Francisco.
 Founded in 2013 by journalist Jessica Lessin, the publication publishes content behind a paywall that allows subscribers access to the site and access to global networking events.
 Lessin has stated that she aims to "build the next Wall Street Journal over the next 50 years" with the publication.

 History and operations

 Jessica Lessin, a former reporter for The Wall Street Journal, founded The Information as a subscription-based news website marketed to technology-sector executives in December 2013.
+She hired reporter Eric Newcomer as its first employee in 2014.
 Lessin later formed an advisory board which included venture capitalist John Doerr, Politico co-founder Jim VandeHei, and ProPublica executive chairman Paul Steiger.

-Lessin has stated that she wants The Information to eventually reach the point where it is spending more than either The Wall Street Journal or The New York Times, and stated "Our ambition isn’t to build a subscription business — our goal is to build the most impactful news organization for the next century".
+Lessin has stated that she wants The Information to eventually reach the point where it is spending more than either The Wall Street Journal or The New York Times, and stated "Our ambition isn't to build a subscription business — our goal is to build the most impactful news organization for the next century".

 In February 2020, the company announced a partnership with Bloomberg Media, enabling customers to purchase a year-long joint bundle.
 The Financial Times reported in November 2021 that the publication has 225,000 "users", a figure that includes subscribers and individuals who have signed up for newsletters.
 As of 2022, the publication has 45,000 paid subscribers.

-In 2023, the publication launched a new subscription service for charts, proprietary data and, reader surveys.
-The service will be geared towards C-suite professionals.
+In 2023, the publication launched a new subscription service for charts, proprietary data, and reader surveys.
+The service is geared towards C-suite professionals, costing $999 annually.

+In addition to owning The Information, Lessin Media has invested in other media companies including Semafor and The Ankler.